 Local students who intend to apply to the UMass Amherst for graduate school are urged to take at least one course onsite.
 This allows you to become familiarized with the program and to take at least one course with faculty who also teach in the graduate program.
 Online courses are not always taught by onsite faculty.

-Students considering completing prerequisite coursework prior to applying to a graduate program in speech-language pathology or audiology can learn more about the field by consulting the American Speech-Language Hearing Society (ASHA).
+Students considering completing prerequisite coursework prior to applying to a graduate program in speech-language pathology or audiology can learn more about the field by consulting the American Speech-Language Hearing Association (ASHA).